SSpeights/PowerShellGuide/powershell-framework.md

 # Powershell Framework

 Understanding a little bit about how PowerShell works goes a long way to helping you find the PS-Resources your need and code PS more efficiently and comfortably.
 You should now have an integrated development environment and you can use the IDE to take a look at how Powershell is semantically structured and get and how PowerShell helps you to code faster.
+The IDE also helps you set up version control.
+We assume that you will use some kind of version control for your scripting, even if it is only local.

 ## Powershell command structure